infernozen/petclinic-devops/README.md

 6. Create a Jfrog (Docker registery) for storing the Images. (use either dockerhub or Jfrog)
 7. Navigate to your Jenkins server and add the `docker-credentials`,`Jfrog-credentials` and the `Sonar-token`.
 8. Add the `Jenkinsfile` , `Dockerfile` to the forked repository.
-9. Create a new Pipeline and connect with the github repository.
+9. Create a new Pipeline and connect with your github repository.
 10. Run the pipeline.
-If the pipeline is successfull you can see the see the Image available on the Dockerhub.
+If the pipeline is successfull you can see the Image available on the Dockerhub.

 <details>
 <summary><strong>Result</strong></summary>